Search by Keyword

-Paul’s bouncy and well-rehearsed bass work is a prime feature of the song, as was his plodding but well performed piano work.
-His vocals were sometimes a little off-pitch (such as on the line “and Rita paid it”) which could have been hidden if double-tracked.
+Paul’s bouncy and well-rehearsed bass work is a prime feature of the song, as is his plodding but well performed piano work.
+His vocals are sometimes a little off-pitch (such as on the line “and Rita paid it”) which could have been hidden if double-tracked.
 However, being that the song was of a comical nature anyway, they apparently felt it good enough for release.

 Paul’s lyrics are nothing short of clever with some nice touches of rhyming humor.
 After he begins proceedings with the generalized pun “when it gets dark I tow your heart away,” Paul continues the song in a narrative form, as if giving us a play-by-play of how and why he asked her out and what happened on the date.
 Rhyming “Rita” with “meter,” as well as “tried to win her” with “over dinner,” shows Paul with tongue firmly in cheek.
 British phrases abound as well, with “free to take some tea with me” and “give us a wink” standing out.
 And how can you resist a silly but homespun line like “sitting on the sofa with a sister or two”?

-The album took on many reissues through the years, the 1978 picture disc version being a quite unique one.
-Then the album got its’ first compact disc release on September 21st, 1987, which was then re-mastered and re-released on September 9th, 2009.
+The album got its first compact disc release on September 21st, 1987, which was then remastered and re-released on September 9th, 2009.

-For those audiophiles who need to hear the original mono mix of the song as heard on the short-lived original release (although there doesn’t appear to be anything noticeably different from the stereo mix other than the separation), it was released on CD for the first time within the box set “The Beatles In Mono” on September 9th, 2009.
+For those audiophiles who need to hear the original mono mix of the song as heard on the short-lived original release, it came out on CD for the first time within the box set “The Beatles In Mono” on September 9th, 2009.

 Being past the tour life of the group, The Beatles never performed “Lovely Rita” live.
-However, Paul finally brought the song to the stage during his "Out There!" tour, which began on May 4th, 2013, foregoing his piano for an acoustic 12-string guitar.
+However, Paul finally brought the song to the stage during his "Out There!" tour, which began on May 4th, 2013 (Belo Horizonte, Brazil) and concluded on October 22nd, 2015 (Buffalo, New York), foregoing his piano for an acoustic 12-string guitar.